yadayada/acd_cli/README.rst

-        upload (ul)         file and directory upload to a remote destination overwrite (ov)      overwrite file A [remote] with content of file B [local] download (dl)       download a remote folder or file; will skip existing local files
+        upload (ul)         file and directory upload to a remote destination overwrite (ov)      overwrite file A [remote] with content of file B [local] stream (st)         upload the standard input stream to a file download (dl)       download a remote folder or file; will skip existing local files

         create (c, mkdir)   create folder using an absolute path